 A8.
-Establish schedules and strategies that provide increased learning time (as def A8.
 Establish schedules and strategies that provide increased learning time (as defined in this notice).
-Actions: Timeline: Through the Northeast transformation proposal, extended learning will take on the following appearance: Years 1-3 • The master schedule will incorporate an additional 30 minutes (Raider Time), daily for the academic support of students.
-The additional time will be incorporated as a study skills period each day in the morning.
+Actions: Timeline: Through the Southwest transformation proposal, extended learning will be implemented: Years 1-3 • The master schedule will incorporate an additional 30 minutes, daily for the academic support of students.
 Time will be added to the school day by extending the dismissal time.
-Raider time will rotate by week according to the four core subject areas.
-During the content area studies, the teachers are placed in teams of 4 core subject areas and they rotate to students within their teams.
-Fridays will be used for Teachers as Advisors meetings.
-August 2010 • Summer Bridge- The summer Bridge Program will begin in July 2011.
+The study skills period will take place during the supervision period with the supervision teacher using school plans designed by the teaching staff.
+August 2010

+- Summer Bridge- The summer Bridge program will begin in July 2011.
 Ninth graders will begin their school year five days earlier than other students.
 Counselors and teachers will meet with rising ninth grade students and their parents over the summer prior to school to engage in academic planning.
 Team building activities, goal setting, and an overall introduction to the high school will help to build a foundation for their new high school experience.
-The students will meet and work with their academic teachers and have an accelerated overview of what they will be studying during July 2011 the first quarter with explanations about how their learning connects to future academic requirements and opportunities beyond high school.

-- LEAP (Learners Engaged in Academic Progression) After school tutoring will be offered two days per week.
+The students will meet and work with their academic teachers and have an accelerated overview of what they will be studying during the first quarter with explanations about how their learning connects to future academic requirements and opportunities beyond high school. - After School Tutoring After school tutoring will be offered two days per week.
 Students will have 2.5 hours twice a week for tutoring and acceleration.
 To ensure full participation, transportation will be available to all students. - Credit or Attendance Recovery will be offered during the school day and 3 days per week for 2.5 hours each day.
 To ensure full participation, transportation will be available to all students. - Virtual classes will be available for student seeking advance classes that may not be available onsite.
 Students will also be encouraged to participate in the USG e-Core program and the Move On When Ready programs

-The Northeast transformation initiatives not only look at extending learning time, but also focus attention on maximizing the amount of academic learning time during the school day and year.
+The Southwest transformation initiatives not only look at extending learning time, but also focus attention on maximizing the amount of academic learning time during the school day and year.
 Strategies included in this proposal such as improving standards based instruction throughout the high school curriculum, hands-on instruction, linking content to real life applications, the infusion of technology, and maximizing instructional time all have research-based evidence positively linked to student achievement.
 The ultimate result will be increased learning time for all students with a focus on rigor and differentiation.